4-Week TEFL Course in Florence, Italy

 • Before the course

-Once you’ve enrolled and paid your deposit, we’ll get in touch with our partner centre, who will look at your application before confirming your place on the course.
+Once you’ve enrolled and paid your deposit, we’ll notify Via Lingua, who will review your application before confirming your place.

 • Day to day on the course